 A student is considered to be incarcerated if she/he is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, or similar correctional institution (whether it is operated by the government or a contractor).
 A student is not to be considered incarcerated if she/he is in a halfway house or home detention or is sentenced to serve only weekends.
-Our attendance policy specifies that all classed and practical studies are done at the school's physical location; therefore, incarcerated students are not eligible for admissions.
+Our attendance policy specifies that all class and practical studies are done at the school's physical location; therefore, incarcerated students are not eligible for admission.

-Students with adverse background checks are not admitted to the Practical Nurse Program.
+Students with adverse background checks are not admitted to the Practical Nurse, Central Processing Technician, or Surgical Technician Program.